 This organization in Western Ontario accepts new and gently used household goods and clothing.

-Find out what the Government of Canada is doing to welcome Syrian refugees, how this initiative will work and how Canadians can get involved.
+Find out what the Government of Canada did to welcome Syrian refugees, how this initiative worked and how Canadians got involved.

 Settlement Information & Community Services

 This website provides newcomers, and community members, with answers to common questions, trustworthy information and resources to help newcomers settle in their new home.